SHARE

 Jenis Margin Dan Cara Menghitungnya

-In this article, we’ll delve into margins, their types, functions, and how to calculate them.
+This article will discuss in depth about margins, their types, their functions, and how to calculate them.

-In general, margin is the difference between production costs and the selling price of a product.
-In the context of the culinary business, it reflects how much profit you gain from selling your products.
+In general, margin is the difference between the production costs and the selling price of a product.
+In the culinary business context, this reflects how much profit you earn from selling your products.

-In other words, margins can help you understand how efficiently your culinary business manages costs and generates profit from selling food and beverages.
+In other words, margins can help you understand how efficiently a culinary business manages costs and generates profits from the sale of food and beverage products.

 The Function of Margin in the Culinary Business